Thursday, July 25, 2024

 The blaring sound of the alarm echoes through my bedroom and then--

-I turn it off in frustration, because let's face it, life can get pretty hectic.
-For me, it begins on Mondays.
-Always on a Monday.
-Actually, sometimes on Sundays, too.
-So to lessen the load I've made a list of morning rituals that I started doing to get my day going.
-Not all the time.
-Mostly.
-Hopefully, you can find some solace in these or at least a bit of inspiration.
+I turn it off in frustration.
+Let's face it, life can get pretty hectic.
+For me, it begins on Mondays—always on a Monday, sometimes even on Sundays.
+To lessen the load, I've made a list of morning rituals that I've started doing to get my day going.
+Hopefully, you can find some solace in these or, at least, a bit of inspiration.

 Exercise:

 I know how hard it is to get into a routine, but all you need is thirty minutes a day.
-If you suffer from anxiety like I do, it helps.
-Truly.
-My favorite exercise is old-fashion walking.
-I know, I know, boring.
-Simple.
-Yet I've found great success in just walking alone, and it started way back when I was in high school.
-I never do it alone.
-Either with my husband or son or both.
-The best part, it's quite simple.
-It could be around your block/neighborhood.
-Maybe the backyard, a big enough one.
-Or how about the forest?
-If safe.
-I couldn't stress this more.
-Steps (as I call it) could also help you get used to moving your body and releasing added stress.
-Best done in the morning, trust me.
-It feels pretty amazing.
-If you are more advanced then I try things like high-intensity workouts mixed with weight training.
-Again, it doesn't have to be over an hour.
-Just something enough to get you moving.
+If you suffer from anxiety like I do, it helps—truly.
+My favorite exercise is old-fashioned walking.
+I've found great success in just walking alone, which began back in high school.
+I never do it alone; I'm accompanied by my husband, son, or both.
+It could be around your block or neighborhood, in your backyard (if it's big enough), or even in the forest (if it's safe).
+Steps, as I call it, can also help you get used to moving your body and releasing added stress.
+Best done in the morning—trust me, it feels amazing.
+If you're more advanced, try high-intensity workouts mixed with weight training.
+Remember, it doesn't have to be over an hour—just enough to get you moving.

 Coffee:

-There is nothing more refreshing than simply sitting in your living room or on your porch and just enjoying a warm cup of coffee.
-Hell, even tea.
-You don't even have to speak.
-Sip slowly, savor the taste, and let your mind focus on the flavor alone.
-Or daydream while sipping.
-Think about that upcoming vacation.
-Places you'd like to visit or explore.
-What about that first coffee you fell so enamored with?
-Try it.
-So I ask you this: When was the last time you truly enjoyed a cup of coffee without the noise?
+There's nothing more refreshing than sitting in your living room or on your porch, enjoying a warm cup of coffee or tea.
+You don't even have to speak; just sip slowly, savor the taste, and let your mind focus on the flavor.
+When was the last time you truly enjoyed a cup of coffee without the noise?
+Try daydreaming while sipping and think about an upcoming vacation or places you'd like to explore?

 Sage Burning:

 I love this one.
-If I'm being honest, I don't do this every single morning because I don't have time.
-Yet I try to fit sage burning (white preferably) around the house in the morning, while humming, to clear up any negative energy from dark spaces in the house.
-I say this, respectfully, trust in the sage.
-The thickness shows you exactly where you need to focus and if you like the smell of burning leaves it adds a woody fragrance around the house.
-Try to open up windows while doing this, and always make sure to let out the last smoke at the front door.
+I don't do this every single morning due to time constraints, but I try to fit sage burning (preferably white) around the house in the morning while humming, to clear up any negative energy from dark spaces.
+I say this respectfully—trust in the sage.
+The thickness shows you exactly where you need to focus, and if you enjoy the smell of burning leaves, it adds a woody fragrance around the house.
+Open windows while doing this, and always let the last smoke out at the front door.

 Music:

-I find music to be so inspiring, especially when working in a creative field or cooking, which is creative if you think about it, anyway.
+I find music so inspiring, especially when working in a creative field or cooking (which is creative, if you think about it!).
 In the morning, I usually choose something cool, calm, and collective.
-It doesn't have to be songs with words.
-I think that music compositions work just as well.
-For me, even better.
-Imagine laying in your bed, headphones on, and just listening to the sound of the beat.
-The way the piano hits a note or the violin stringing beautifully in the wind.
+It doesn't have to be songs with words—I think music compositions work just as well, if not better.
+Imagine lying in your bed with headphones on, listening to the sound of the beat.
+The way the piano hits a note or the violin strings beautifully in the wind.
 Music helps, I promise.

 Writing:

-Last but not least, if you're a writer like me it's always good to make time for it, preferably in the morning.
-For me, before work.
-Or perhaps early Saturday mornings before I leave out for the day or the house gets crazy.
-In fact, I find setting aside either words (100-1000) per day gets what's in my head on paper (word file).
-Or setting aside minutes.
-Usually, it takes me about an hour if I go this route, especially if I'm editing at the same time.
-Please.
-Don't do both, editing and writing.
-Ugh.
-It takes way too long and sometimes you can grow un-motivated, and we don't want that.
-Try writing in the morning, it'll help.
+Last but not least, if you're a writer like me, it's always good to make time for it in the morning, preferably before work or on early Saturday mornings before I leave for the day or the house gets crazy.
+I find that setting aside either words (100-1000) per day gets what's in my head onto paper (or a word file).
+Alternatively, try setting aside minutes—usually, it takes me about an hour if I go this route, especially when editing at the same time.
+Please, don't do both editing and writing—it takes way too long and can sometimes cause un-motivation, which we don't want.
+Try writing in the morning; it will help.

 If you have any morning rituals list them below, I'd love to hear them.